English

 Two main culprits are responsible for tonsillitis:

-• Viruses: Viral infections are the most common tonsillitis stones cause, particularly in children.
+The most common cause, particularly in children.
 These viruses can be the same ones that cause the common cold or flu.

 Recognizing the Signs of Tonsillitis

-While a sore throat is a classic symptom, tonsillitis often presents with a combination of these tell-tale signs:
+While a sore throat is the most common symptom, tonsillitis often presents with multiple signs, including:

-• Sore Throat: A persistent, scratchy, or burning sensation in the throat, often worse when swallowing.
+• Severe Sore Throat – A persistent, scratchy, or burning sensation in the throat, often worse when swallowing.

-• Fever: A low-grade fever is common, but it can sometimes be higher, especially with bacterial tonsillitis.
+• Fever – A low-grade fever is common, but bacterial tonsillitis can cause high fever.

-• Swollen Lymph Nodes: The glands in your neck (lymph nodes) may become tender and swollen as your body fights the infection.
+• Swollen Lymph Nodes – The glands in your neck may become tender and swollen.

-Consult our ENT hospital in Gurugram if you are experiencing the above tonsillitis symptoms.
+Consult our ENT hospital in Gurugram if you are experiencing these tonsillitis symptoms.

 Tonsillitis Treatment